Past CYP Programmes

 Below is a list of past dance programmes for Children and Young People.

-In 2015 Youth Dance England partnered with Plymouth Dance to deliver The National Youth Dane Festival.
-The four day festival welcomed over 300 young people and 72 group leaders from across England.
+In 2015 Youth Dance England partnered with Plymouth Dance to deliver The National Youth Dance Festival.
+The four-day festival welcomed over 300 young people and 72 group leaders from across England.

 Plymouth Dance also hosted local engagement activity in the lead up to U.Dance 2015, making the total reach for U.Dance 1600 young dancers.
 Watch videos from the event here.

 Nottingham welcomed 1000 young dancers and their group leaders who travelled from all over the country to take part in U.Dance 2014.
 This Midlands based festival included a special strand called U.Dance South Asian, and enabled more South Asian work to be seen at the national festival.
 You can see the groups performing here.